Positive Effects of Games on a Child

-It is innate that a child is attracted to gaming.
-A child learns well through games rather than a book.
-You may ask why?
-Because most children find a game as a leisure activity.
-Naturally, they would pay more attention to games rather than books because they build-in their brain that games are fun.
-Whereas, the effects of games aren’t always healthy if a parent doesn’t keep an eye on their child’s activity.
-We have gathered some fact-based effects that show how and in which sense games have positive effects.
+A child learns well through games rather than books.
+This is because most children find games as a leisure activity.
+Naturally, they would pay more attention to games rather than books because they build in their brains that gaming is fun.
+Although, the effects of games aren’t always healthy if a parent doesn’t keep an eye on their child’s activity.
+We have gathered some fact-based effects that show how games bring a positive effect on children.

-In a game, we often go through a repeated scenario.
-Thus, it improves our ability to memories better.
+In a game, we often go through repeated scenarios where it improves the memory to search better.
 A child is more interested to find out where an apple is or which number comes after 2.
 Instead of learning them off by heart.
-Finding and matching games allows a child to think for a solution.
+Finding and matching games allows a child to think of a solution.
 These effects of games are highly beneficial for a child to struggle their way out for answers in education.
 It prepares them for exams question.

 Not every child is social or extrovert.
 Every human is different.
 It is natural to engage less in conversations as it depends on personalities as well as background.
 Thus, if you have been trying hard for your child to have many friends in school.
 Worry a little less, your child plays a game, when they find anyone with a similar interest they are more likely to engage with them.
 Moreover, people who play games build stronger friendships than non-player.
 As gamers interact over social media through games, it makes them not only close but also develops respect and interest in different cultures.

 A game highly requires an instant response.
 Thus, a child is supposed to make a decision faster.
 This type of effect of games causes a child to have good decision-making skills.
 They can comprehend and overcome any anxious thoughts that will mislead them.
 A non-gamer child will get confused faster than a child who plays games.
 It has a positive effect on theses children in the future too, aiding their respective careers.